 The work to attain the recognition of the Chief of Buchanan began over 20 years ago.
 Much work research has to go into those things as the genealogy has to be cross referenced and proven without any doubt prior to presentation to the Lyon Court.
 As in the case of Carruthers, which began over 10 years ago, hundreds of documents and genealogical evidence has had to be compiled to prove the Buchanan case to the satisfaction of the Lord Lyon.

-The rules of Scottish genealogy are quite clear on the matter:- genealogy will always take precedence over a Derbfine (election), the latter of which can only be held as a matter of last resort and once again only under the supervision of the Lyon Court.
+The rules of Scottish genealogy and Celtic Law, are quite clear on the matter, genealogy will always take precedence over a Derbfine (election), the latter of which can only be held as a matter of last resort and once again only under the supervision of the Lyon Court.

 As we are all fully aware, Carruthers have at least two seniors of our chiefly blood line alive today.
 They will have to be satisfied and will always take priority to any claim being made to be Chief.
 Currently, information lies with the Lyon Court and we await the Lord Lyon’s pleasure in the matter.